deckhouse/sds-local-volume/docs/README.md

            values:
              - dev-ef4fb06b63d2c05fb6ee83008b55e486aa1161aa
              - dev-0cfc0d07f353598e329d34f3821bed992c1ffbcd
-     actualVGNameOnTheNode: "vg-1" # the name of the LVM VG to be created from the above block devices on the node EOF
+     actualVGNameOnTheNode: "vg-1" # The name of the LVM VG to be created from the above block devices on the node EOF
    ```